Consumer Adoption of Disruptive Technologies

 Q: How frequently do you use Ride-Sharing Apps?

-While over 40% of the population is comfortable buying smaller-ticket items online, like clothes, shoes, and cosmetics, less than 15% of the population is comfortable buying big-ticket items like fine jewelry, groceries, or a home/apartment.
+While over 40% of the population is comfortable buying smaller-ticket items online, like clothes, shoes, and cosmetics, less than 15% of the population is comfortable buying big-ticket items like fine jewelry, cars or other vehicles, or a home/apartment.

 Q: Which of the following, if any, would you be willing to purchase on the internet without first having seen it in person?